sherlockode/advanced-form-bundle/Resources/doc/single_file_upload.md

             filesystem:  # type of storage
                 path: '%kernel.project_dir%/var/uploads/pictures'
     uploader_mappings:
-        -
-            id: people                          # a name for the mapping, useful in forms configuration
+        people:                                 # a name for the mapping, useful in forms configuration
             class: App\Entity\People            # the mapped entity
             file_property: imageFile            # the name of the entity property to use
             handler: property                   # the upload handler for this mapping